Tips for Succeeding at a Job Interview

 What to Do and Not to Do at a Job Interview

-To succeed in a job interview, it's important to make a positive first impression and convince employers you would be a good fit for their company.
+It's important to make a positive first impression and convince employers you would be a good fit for their company to succeed in a job interview.
 It's also important to avoid making major mistakes that could raise questions about your professionalism or competence and cost you a chance at getting hired.
-Use this strategy to properly navigate a job interview, so you can land the perfect job.
+Use this strategy to navigate a job interview properly so that you can land the perfect job.

 Analyze the job requirements and the employer and be prepared to share compelling reasons why you would be a good fit.
 Prepare and rehearse what you plan to say, including answers to common interview questions such as the dreaded inquiry about your weaknesses.
 Carefully review your resume and be prepared to discuss challenges and successes in each position listed in the document.

 Dress the part of someone successful in your chosen field.
 Make sure your clothing is appropriate for the work environment, fits well, and is neatly pressed.
 Greet your interviewer with a firm—but not bone-crunching—a handshake and a warm smile.
 Sit up straight and lean slightly forward during the interview.
 Make regular—but not piercing or staring—eye contact.
 Show energy and enthusiasm through your vocal tone and listen carefully to each question before responding.
 When the interview is finished, thank the interviewers for the opportunity and reiterate your interest in the position.